Edinburgh-Genome-Foundry/zymp/README.rst

    :target: https://coveralls.io/github/Edinburgh-Genome-Foundry/zymp?branch=master

-Zymp is a Python utility to produce small sequences of DNA packed with enzyme restriction sites.
+Zymp is a Python library to produce small sequences of DNA packed with enzyme restriction sites.
 You specify the enzymes you want, the ones you don't want, whether you want the sites to be unique, or any other condition, and Zymp will attempt to find a compact sequence verifying all of this (it really focuses on sequence shortness).

-**Wait, why?**

-Because now you  can!

-**How good is it ?**

-It is coded with a "whatever works well enough" philosophy.
+**Warning:** Zymp is implemented with a "whatever works well enough" philosophy.
 It has a lot of "whatever" but it generally works "well enough".
 The algorithm is greedy with many simplifications so don't expect perfect solutions.

 Examples
 --------